 TAE allows the emulation of analog-designed filters in a much more precise way than any existing digital filter.
-In particular, TAE has managed to reproduce the legendary Moog 24dB low-pass resonant filter with great respect towards the original.
+In particular, TAE has managed to reproduce the legendary 24dB low-pass resonant filter equipping Bob Moog's synthesizers with great respect towards the original.